-As a licensed and certified Blue Belt Nia teacher
+As a licensed and certified Black Belt Nia teacher

 My Nia classes focus on developing a student's self-awareness so that they can access and hear their bodies wisdom and are designed to make it easy for anyone to step right in, at any age, level or experience.